sachin-101/OpenAI-Gym-Solutions/Personal Environments/Grid Environment/README.md

 ### Grid Environment

 Run the main.py file.
+- You can train the agent.
+- Or load the pre-trained policy

-Watch the blob run make his way through grid to reach the goal.
+And watch the blob make his way through grid to reach the goal.

 ####Requirements